-Breeze makes the task of creating your giving statements easy and we wanted to put together an article walking you through some common scenarios you might face.
+Breeze makes the task of creating your giving statements easy so we put together an article walking you through some common scenarios you might face.
 While you can read the whole article if you'd like, here's a quick navigation to jump to the most applicable part of the page for your own context.

 Here's a quick example showing how to create statements for all donors:

-For more information take a look at our documentation on contribution statements.
+For more information take a look at our documentation on Creating Contribution Statements.

 Breeze allows users to customize statements so that they can appear just how they want them.
 Here's a quick video showing how you can customize the appearance of your statement: